Irish Wolf Hound

 At one point, only the nobility could own the hounds and they were so prized that wars were actually fought over them.

-both affectionate and remarkably gentle for its size.
-Wolfies as they are fondly called, are excellent companions and
+remarkably gentle for its size.
+Wolfies as they are fondly called, are

 This hound doesn't bark a lot and is known for its courage.
 Though not a natural watchdog, their size